Florida law authorizes local governments to impose several types of

 webpage.

-local option county sales taxes) are allowed by law and are potential
+called local option county sales taxes) are allowed by law and are

-revenue sources for county and municipal governments and school
+potential revenue sources for county and municipal governments and

-districts.
-Discretionary sales surtaxes apply to all transactions
+school districts.
+Discretionary sales surtaxes apply to all

-subject to the state sales and communications services taxes.
+transactions subject to the state sales and communications services

-by the local government within the limits set by Florida Statutes.
-For a
+set by the local government within the limits set by Florida Statutes.

-list of discretionary sales surtax rates, visit the Department's Forms
+For a list of discretionary sales surtax rates, visit the Department's

 Discretionary Sales Surtax Information